maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 This project is licensed under the GPLv3 license.
 The full license text can be found in [LICENSE](LICENSE).

+## Premise
+You heard us talk about data and associated problems in managing it, and iRODS as a potential framework to help you there.
+We are going to now do this in practice.
+Think of your data cycle or just your project life cycle:

+1. You create/collect/observe data for your research from 'somewhere' (laboratory experiment, fieldwork, reuse and/or expand existing data)
+2. You need to save/upload this data 'somewhere' safely
+3. You compute/analyze this data 'somehere' (laptop, a compute cluster,etc.) either on your own or in a collaboration
+4. You publish the results 'somewhere'
+5. 'Something' should happen to this data and the results e.g., data stays on hard disk till disks go corrupt, uploaded 'somewhere' for reuse by 'someone' hopefully (including yourself)

+> **_Food for brain:_**
+>
+> * How many 'somehere' and 'something' do you deal with in a typical research project?
+> * How many research projects do you typically deal with per year, and are the 'somewhere' and 'something' the same everytime?
+> * Do you think you are doing good well in terms of the above data management steps?
+Do you have enough knowledge (including amongst colleagues) and enough support (e.g., tools) to do this right?

 ## 1. Goal

-Learning about the CLI tool icommands of iRODS and do basic data handling of data stored in an iRODS instance:
+We are going to go through the above data cycle with the help of the iRODS CLI tool icommands.
+We will perform the exercises below

 - uploading/downloading data
 - adding metadata to data objects/collections
 - querying based on metadata
+- put this experience in data life cycle and data management perspective

 ### What we expect you to do
 You can comfortably go through this exercise on your own and more importantly, at your own pace.
-We will take stops in intervals to see if we are all more or less on the same page.
-In the end we can discuss together the 'Foof for Brain' questions.
+We will take stops in intervals to see if we are all more or less on the same page and discuss together the 'Food for Brain' questions.
 You can of course always ask questions or help if you cannot proceed.

 ## 2. Prerequisites

 - an account on Lisa or Snellius system at SURF
+- iRODS account username/password
+-
 ## 3. Login to Lisa

-In this course we will use the Lisa login node as our user interface.
-If you don't have access to Lisa or Cartesius system and you want to only use the basic data handling of iRODS without the SLURM data processing, you have to install the icommands on your local machine.
+In this course we will use the Lisa login node as our user interface which has the iRODS CLI tool icommands installed.
+If you don't have access to Lisa or the Snellius system and you want to only use the basic data handling of iRODS without the SLURM data processing, you have to install the icommands on your local machine.

 Login to the Lisa compute cluster with your appropriate credentials: